jman11111/SEProject2/README.md

 # SEProject2

 We built a React.js application along with a Node.js backend server to provide the react frontend with data.
+This project is not finished.

 ## Functionality